Sloth1427/jasarm/readme.md

 I have used commander.js to make "jasarm", a json manipulation tool.

+I have also copied the odd snippet from the internet, and make no claim that I have thought up every line of code.

 It currently only has one command, 'combine', which combines json files as specified by the task.

 ### Installation